HamzaSamiHussein/freeCodeCamp-Notes/README.md

 # freeCodeCamp Notes
-This notes from the freeCodeCamp course.
+These notes is from what i see i important on each topic in freeCodeCamp course